florian-bogner/Data-Driven-Businesses-with-SQL/README.md

 To get a basic understanding of the relation of the schema you can either look at the [PDF](https://github.com/huschpuscheli/Magist_colab/blob/main/data/magist_schema.pdf) or the [MySQL schema](https://github.com/huschpuscheli/Magist_colab/blob/main/data/magist_schema.mwb).

-To get a basic understanding of the Magist marketplace, we checked
+In the [Big picture script](https://github.com/huschpuscheli/Magist_colab/blob/main/scripts/Big%20picture.sql, we checked
 1. how many orders were placed in the given time frame
 2. how many orders are delivered
 3. whether Magist has user growth